iamonnox/tradecontrol/docs/tc_assets.md

 The Industrial Revolution is responsible for the technological landscape we have today.
 It took place in Britain during the second half of the eighteenth century.
 The causes were complex and still interestingly debated, at least in Britain.
 Putting historical contingencies aside, we can nevertheless understand the fundamental nature of the revolution.

-The [functional foundation](tc_functions.md) for technological production has already been provided.
-This is expressed in **Figure 5**, which presents an industrial factory to match my component definition.
+The functional foundation for industrial production is expressed in **Figure 5**, which presents a factory to match the [component definition](tc_functions.md#component-definition).
 Like **Figure 3** there are inputs, transformations and outputs.
 However, the big difference between factory and farm is that productive units in the IR connect to Workflows.
 Each feedback loop is the consequence of component production, delivering new products and increased productivity.

 ![Industrial Revolution](../img/assets_industrial_revolution.png)